 Policy: A required element of a CPE program expressed in a clear, concise written format.
 See Required Center Policies & Procedures for more information and also see Procedure below.

 Practitioner: A person who is actively engaged in the practice of clinical spiritual care and/or spiritual support.
 As a member of a site team, the practitioner serves as an advocate for the continued success of the program, evaluates practical application of the education of the students, and observes learning environment to determine if student needs are met or not.

 Preceptor: A contextually relevant professional(s) practicing in and recognized by the clinical placement site and the ACPE Certified Educator.
-The preceptor/mentor must review the ACPE preceptor orientation presentation on the ACPE website prior to the start of a unit.
+The preceptor/mentor must review the ACPE preceptor orientation presentation prior to the start of a unit.